quanhoang288/simple-blog-RestAPI/README.md

 ## Endpoints
 You can test the API with the following endpoints:
-**Note: For requests with body containing data, data must be in JSON format**
+**Note: For requests with body containing data, data must be in JSON format.
+For requests modifying and creating data, fields in request's body must match fields in corresponding table in database**
 ### User endpoints
 Method  | Endpoint  | Additional parameters | Description
 -----   | --------  |------------------     | -----------